mgeebs/WebAPI-HW0/README.md

 # WebAPI-HW0
-Simple XML and schema to test Github for my Web API class at UC Denver.
+Simple XML and schema to get Github coordinated for my Web API class at UC Denver.